hjoliver/cylc-subwf-example/README.md

 #### Manipulating sub-workflow state

-Where possible, manually trigger a sub-workflow instance via its launcher task, so that the main worklfow sees it as an application under its control.
+Where possible, manually trigger a sub-workflow instance via its launcher task, so that the main workflow sees it as an application under its control.

 If you restart or rerun a sub-workflow instance directly via its own workflow ID, the main workflow won't know you did that.
 (If an application